 About - Long Bay - Okura Great Park Society

-When the then North Shore City Council wanted to shift the urban boundary to the Okura estuary, the first Environment Court decision (1996) ruled that Long Bay was to be developed, but that Okura remain rural.
-Subsequent to this ruling, the Society was a major party in the Long Bay Structure Plan and 2003 Environment Court case which decided that the minimum size of lots at south-east Okura was 4 ha in order to protect the marine reserve.
+When the then North Shore City Council wanted to shift the Auckland Rural Urban Boundary from Long Bay to the Okura Estuary, the first Environment Court decision (1996) ruled that Long Bay was to be developed, but that Okura remain rural.
+Subsequent to this ruling, the Society was a major party in the Long Bay Structure Plan and the 2003 Environment Court case which decided that the minimum size of lots at south-east Okura was 4 ha in order to protect the marine reserve.
 This was a successful landmark case which resulted in the protection of the beautiful natural landscape of the Long Bay Regional Park.
 The court also ruled that the residential development was pushed back from the edge of the Park and made possible public acquisition of 20 hectares of land of significant archaeological value to be added to the Park.

 The developer appealed this decision to the Environment Court.
 The Society was party to this court case alongside the Council and Forest & Bird, with much financial and other support from the community.
 The Council’s decision was upheld in the Court, maintaining the ‘rural living’ zone, and cost were awarded.
 A further appeal by the developer was later withdrawn.

 Also in 2017, another developer subdivided land in Weiti (northern end of the marine reserve), and during the development stage large amounts of sediment entered the Marine Reserve.
 During this time there was a major cockle die off and surely many other marine species were affected.
 These issues were brought by the Society before the Council’s Environment and Community Committee.
-The Society still closely monitors the Council’s approach to containment of sediment during constructions happening in the area.
+The Society still closely monitors the Council’s and other stakeholders’ approaches to containment of sediment during constructions happening in the area.